 A couple of months ago, I received a buy Tasha coffee question on how said business owner could transition their current business model into another industry gracefully so to speak.
 This upcoming July will mark eight years in business for Imperfect Concepts brand, and I know a thing or two about transiting industries.
 You see I started off as an online high-end resale boutique and transition to a business consultant and blogger.
 Today, I want to share five tips for those looking to transition your business from one industry to the next.

-A plethora of new small business owners believe they can turn a profit in 30 days, 90 days or the first year of business.
-To be honest, companies such as; Twitter has not turned a profit yet and Ashley Stewart took twenty years to turn one.
+A plethora of new small business owners believes they can turn a profit in 30 days, 90 days or the first year of operations.
+To be honest, companies such as; Twitter has not turned a profit yet, and Ashley Stewart took twenty years to become one.
 I am not writing this blog post to diminish your goals of being a successful small business owner.
 It is truly possible to do so, but we must first be realistic when it comes to this.
 Today, I wanted to provide some real insight on increasing your small business chance of becoming profitable this year.